Slope86/QiskitExtension/README.md

 ## Configuration

-the configuration file for this extension is located at `~/qiskit_extension/config/config.ini`
+The configuration file is located at `~/qiskit_extension/config/config.ini`

 ```ini
 ; Setting up the ket notation for the state vector,